Murder of Margaret Anderson: Aftermath

 Randolph Whiting was on the run for eight months until being found on March 21, 1985.
 He was charged with first-degree murder and sentenced to life.
 Mark Lukensmeyer was sentenced to fifty years for aiding and abetting aggravated assault, kidnapping, and first-degree sexual assault.
 Mark Hinton also had a 50-year sentence.
 It took four and a half years to locate Denice Stumpner.
 After his face was broadcast on America's Most Wanted, it only took three days to find him.
 He was also sentenced to fifty years.

 According to the law, Hinton, Lukensmeyer, and Stumpner's fifty-year sentences resulted in mandatory release after only 22 years.
 Hinton was freed under supervision in the summer of 2007, followed by Lukensmeyer in the spring of 2008.
-Denice Stumpner's required release date with supervision was January 20, 2011.
+Stumpner's required release date with supervision was January 20, 2011.
 Randolph Whiting, the only one of the four to be convicted of the murder, was paroled in 2020.